Mid Mountains Legal Blog

 Anthony Steel

-A Court may impose a constructive trust where inequitable or unconscionable conduct occurs which is not dependent on any terms of a contract.
+A court may impose a constructive trust where inequitable or unconscionable conduct occurs which is not dependent on any terms of a contract.
 A body of law known as equity provides the relief of constructive trusts, seeking to mitigate inflexible and harsh results of a strict application of the law.
 Where a constructive trust is found, a person or entity will be found to hold an asset(s) for the benefit of another.
-The Court may impose a constructive trust where it considers that it would be unfair for a party to retain a benefit, irrespective of what the parties say.
+The court may impose a constructive trust where it considers that it would be unfair for a party to retain a benefit, irrespective of what the parties say.

 The key requirement for the ordering a constructive trust is unconscionability.
 Unconscionability involves more than unfairness; it requires that the act done is contrary to good conscience and against the norms of society.
 Equity prevents a person from relying upon strict legal rights where to do so would amount to unconscionable conduct.